squareinc/jivesearch/README.md

 ## 💬 Contributing
 Want to contribute?
 Great!

 Search for existing and closed issues.
-If your problem or idea is not addressed yet, please open a new [issue](https://github.com/jivesearch/jivesearch/issues/new).
+If your problem or idea is not addressed yet, please open a new issue [here](https://github.com/jivesearch/jivesearch/issues/new).

 ## 📜 Copyright and License
 Code and documentation copyright 2018 the [Jivesearch Authors](https://github.com/jivesearch/jivesearch/graphs/contributors).
 Code and docs released under the [Apache License](https://github.com/jivesearch/jivesearch/blob/master/LICENSE).